 There’s a grievance for you.

 More to that, industry professionals who aim for better creative work are stewing over the fact too many ads deserve to be ignored.

 The same is true for content in all its forms.

 Much of it requires improvement just to reach the mediocre level.

 Small wonder then that advertising is often snubbed/ignored/rebuffed/ridiculed.

 Well, nobody wants to put up with guff, do they?

 Proof of that is ad blocker usage; it surged 30% in 2016 alone.

-As a marketer you’re an ad blocker, aren’t you?
+You’re an ad blocker, aren’t you?
 It turns out most are.

 That teacup jibe may be a bit much, but ask yourself … do tech companies have a real and abiding interest in looking after your customers and prospects?
 Probably not.